Reds vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Paul Goldschmidt, Jonathan India and others are available when the St. Louis Cardinals visit the Cincinnati Reds at Great American Ball Park on Tuesday (first pitch at 6:40 PM ET).
+You can wager on player prop bet odds for Paul Goldschmidt, Jonathan India and other players on the St. Louis Cardinals and Cincinnati Reds prior to their matchup at 6:40 PM ET on Wednesday at Great American Ball Park.

 Bet on this matchup or its props with DraftKings!